volumio/docs/docs/00_User_Manual/06_SSH.md

 ### First method: DEV UI (easy)

-Navigate to the DEV ui by pointing your browser to VOLUMIOIP/DEV or volumio.local/DEV .
+Navigate to http://volumio.local/dev or http://yourvolumioip/dev, where 'yourvolumioip' is the actual IP addess of your device eg. 192.168.1.54.
 Find the SSH section, and click enable.
 From now on your SSH will be permanently enabled.

 <img src="./img/ssh_enable.png">

-__Note__ : You'll see no change when clicking on the button, but it will be ok.
+__Note__ : When clicking on the button, you will see no change in the browser window, but the SSH server will be started.

 ### Second method: file (more advanced)